schmaustech/oc-mirror-blog/README.md

 Writing image mapping to oc-mirror-workspace/mapping.txt Writing image pruning plan to oc-mirror-workspace/pruning-plan.json
 ~~~

+We can see from our direct update path run that we needed to obtain images for 4.9.42 since there was no direct path from 4.9.12 to 4.10.22.
+However oc mirror ensures it brings in all the images required without the cluster operator needing to do all the guess work!

 ### Select Image Content Based on Version Range